 Privacy - Roommate and suitemate rights to privacy and quiet for study will be respected and take precedence over the visitation privilege.
 Housing and Residential Programs expects students to exhibit mutual respect by talking about visitation expectations with their roommates and suitemates.

-Applies To - The visitation policy will apply to all guests - whether female or male - of a resident.
+Applies To - The visitation policy will apply to any and all guests of a resident.